From your first visit with us, we’ll do everything we can to help you have a healthy baby.

 - Try natural remedies first, such as rest, fluids, a change in diet, ice or heat.
 (Take care not to overheat yourself.)

-- Don’t use products with mixtures of active ingredients, such as Comtrex or TheraFlu.
-They usually include ingredients that are not recommended.
+- Don’t use products with mixtures of active ingredients, such as Comtrex® (acetaminophen, dextromethorphan hydrobromide, phenylephrine hydrochloride, and chlorpheniramine maleate kit) or Theraflu® (diphenhydramine HCl).
+They usually include ingredients that aren't recommended.

 Given the safety data we do have, the medications listed here seem to be safe to use during pregnancy: